 Look after your physical health

-You may find that depression impacts your sleep, appetite, weight and concentration.
+When living with depression, you may find that it impacts your sleep, appetite, weight and concentration.
 You may also lack energy and find little enjoyment in the things you used to like doing.

 While depression can make you want to hide away, it is important to try and look after your physical health.
 Below are some strategies you can introduce into your daily routine: